Aboriginal Hospital Liaison Service

 How we can help you

-We acknowledge Sydney and Sydney Eye Hospital is situation on land traditionally owned by the Gadigal people of the Eora nation.
+We acknowledge that Sydney and Sydney Eye Hospital is situated on land traditionally owned by the Gadigal people of the Eora nation.
 We pay our respects to elders past and present.

-We welcome all people requiring care and their families, carers and friends to our hospital.
+We welcome all patients, their families, carers and friends to our hospital.

-We ask all people coming to our hospital ‘Are you living as, or known as, an Aboriginal or Torres Strait Islander in your community?’
-If you answer yes, we will contact Linda Boney, our Aboriginal Hospital Liaison Officer (AHLO) and let her know you are here.
+We ask all patients if they identify as Aboriginal or Torres Strait Islander.
+If they answer yes, we will contact our Aboriginal Hospital Liaison Officer and let them know you are here.

-• Provide information on your rights and responsibilities
+- Give you information about your rights and responsibilities

 - Find other services who can help you (Aboriginal health services,legal, Child Care Protection

 - Help you with finding accommodation if you are travelling to Sydney from the country